EDUCBA Logo

 Gantt chart step 12

 • On the right-hand side, a dialog box appears.
-Click on Categories in reverse order highlighted.
+Click on Categories in the reverse order highlighted.
 This will arrange the tasks in the right order.

 Gantt chart step 13

 • Now the date isn’t the date we wanted.
-In excel, the Date is in number format.
+In Excel, the Date is in number format.
 In any blank cell, type our start date, and in the home tab in the numbers group, it is by default selected as custom.
-Select a number, and we see the number for our start date.
+Select a number, and we will see the number for our start date.
 Now right-click on a date in the chart and select the format axis.

 Gantt chart step 14

 • There is a section of Minimum Bound Values on the right-hand side of the dialog box, which is the start point of our dataset by default.
-Change it with the number format of our date we want.
+Change it with the number format of the date we want.

 Gantt chart step 15